yuxuanzhuang/batter/docs/developer_guide/small_ligands_and_ions.rst

 * build/restraint preparation permits partial ligand anchors only when the ligand is physically too small for a full frame;
-* FE restraint preparation can add ion guard lower walls so bulk ions do not approach the bound or solvent ligand reference atoms during alchemical windows;
+* FE restraint preparation can add ion guard lower walls so bulk ions do not approach the binding-site ligand reference atom during alchemical windows;
 * ABFE z-window restraint preparation adds a bulk-ligand flat-bottom distance restraint between the first bound ligand atom and the first bulk ligand atom;
 * analysis applies an analytical reduced external-restraint correction when